Devichandraguptam

 Devi-Chandraguptam (IAST: Devīcandraguptam) or Devi-Chandragupta is an Indian Sanskrit-language political drama attributed to Vishakhadeva, who is generally identified with Vishakhadatta.
 The complete text of the play is now lost, but its portions survive in form of quotations in the later works.
 The plot also survives in form of a Persian language story, which appears to be an adaptation of the play, and is included in the 11th century text Majmal-ut-Tawarikh.

 In the play, king Ramagupta decides to surrender his queen Dhruvadevi ("Devi") to a Shaka enemy when besieged.
 Ramagupta's younger brother Chandragupta enters the enemy camp disguised as the queen, and kills the enemy ruler.
 The rest of the story is not clear from the surviving passages, but based on other historical evidence, it appears that in the last part of the play, Chandragupta dethrones Ramagupta and marries Dhruvadevi.

 The historicity of the play's narrative is disputed: some modern historians theorize that it is based on historical events, as several later sources refer to the events mentioned in the play.
 Other scholars argue that there these later sources may be based on the play itself, and no independent evidence corroborates its historicity.

 Authorship

 The play is attributed to Vishakhadeva, whom modern scholars generally identify with Vishakhadatta, the author of the Sanskrit play Mudra-rakshasa.
 His period is not certain but he probably flourished in or after the 6th century CE.
-Some scholars such as A. S. Altekar, K. P. Jayaswal and Sten Konow theorized that Vishakhadatta was a contemporary of Chandragupta II, and lived in late 4th century to early 5th century.
+Some scholars such as A. S. Altekar, K. P. Jayaswal and Sten Konow theorized that Vishakhadatta was a contemporary of Chandragupta II, and lived in the late 4th century to the early 5th century.
 But this view has been challenged by other scholars, including Moriz Winternitz and R. C. Majumdar.